How to recover unsaved Excel files:

 Finally, it's always a good idea to save your files in multiple formats.
 If one Excel becomes corrupted or unreadable, you'll still have access to your data in another format.

-Excel is a powerful tool for organizing and analyzing data, but it's also susceptible to data loss.
-If you accidentally close an unsaved Excel file, or if your computer crashes while you're working on a file, you may be able to recover your work using Excel's AutoRecover feature.
+Excel is a powerful tool for organizing and analyzing data, but also susceptible to data loss.
+If you accidentally close an unsaved Excel workbook, or if your computer crashes while you're working on a file, you may be able to recover your work using Excel's AutoRecover feature.
 To maximize your chances of recovering unsaved Excel work, make sure that AutoRecover is turned on and you know where the recovery files are stored.
-With a little luck, you should be able to get your work back.
+You should be able to get your work back with a little luck.